sorin-pop/ddn/server/apiv2.md

 none

 ### Returns
 List of agents objects, each one containing all known information.
-Only returns active agents
+Only returns active agents.

 Example success return:
 ```